gingermarieneece/node-module/README.md

 # node-module

-To start, enter this command:
+To start express server via command prompt cd to module folder path and enter this command:

 node server.js